Food support during the federal shutdown

 Dear Neighbor,

-The federal government shutdown, now over a month long, continues to cause hardship for families across Illinois and the nation.
-On Saturday, November 1, Supplemental Nutrition Assistance Program (SNAP) benefits were not available to the 1.9 million Illinoisans who rely on them to buy groceries.
+The federal government shutdown, now over a month long, has caused significant hardship for families across Illinois and the nation.
+Since the start of November, when Supplemental Nutrition Assistance Program (SNAP) benefits became unavailable to the 1.9 million Illinoisans who rely on them for groceries, there have been several updates regarding the shutdown.
+This can all be quite uncertain and confusing, so as this situation continues to unfold, you can read the latest information at: snapfederalimpact.illinois.gov.

-Governor Pritzker recently signed an executive order directing $20 million towards food banks as a statewide response to protect food access across Illinois.
-And then, the news of this week—following a court order, the federal government will issue partial SNAP payments.
+In response, Governor Pritzker recently signed an executive order directing $20 million towards food banks as a statewide response to protect food access across Illinois.
+And then, the news of last week—following a court order, the federal government will issue partial SNAP payments.
 Illinois SNAP recipients will begin receiving partial November benefits from November 7 through November 20.
-This can all be quite uncertain and confusing, so as this situation continues to unfold, you can read updates at: snapfederalimpact.illinois.gov.

 The Greater Chicago Food Depository is in close communication with their network of over 850 partner food pantries and programs throughout Cook County.
 Additionally, they are setting up hubs to operate on Saturdays in November while SNAP is paused.
 Hubs will be focused on areas with the highest concentration of SNAP participants.
 At these distributions, pre-packaged grocery boxes will be distributed while supplies last.